 Good question, but very simple to answer – All you really need to do is look at the information from the NPA (National Pawnbrokers Association).
 See NPA Alert issued January 2014 and NPA Important Information – These documents state very clearly when you are required to comply with the AML regulations for precious metals dealers.
 If you are or were a member of NPA, then you can’t deny having knowledge or the law or requirements.
 These two documents give you all the knowledge that the government needs to show that you have knowledge.
 Even if you were not a member, if you were mailed or emailed either of these documents, the government will be able to show that you received it.

-However, the simple answer is, as long as you are conducting what is considered pawn business (the customer has the ability to redeem the items at a later date), those pawn transactions are exempt and it does not matter if the customer ever redeems them and they become yours to resell.
-However, if you purchase merchandise (what is defined as covered goods – gold / silver bullion or coins, precious stones, scrap metals or jewelry etc.) from the customer (meaning they can’t redeem the merchandise at a later date and you own the merchandise at the time of purchase) and you can now either place it in inventory for sale or you can sell the merchandise to a refinery, then you would also be defined as a dealer in precious metals, if the amount purchased is in excess of $50,000 in a year.
+However, the simple answer is, as long as you are conducting what is considered pawn business (the customer has the ability to redeem the merchandise at a later date), those pawn transactions are exempt and it does not matter if the customer ever redeems them and they become yours to resell.
+However, if you purchase merchandise (what is defined as covered goods – gold / silver bullion or coins, precious stones, scrap metals or jewelry etc.) from the customer (meaning they can’t redeem the merchandise at a later date and you own the merchandise at the time of purchase) and you can now either place it in inventory for sale or you can sell the merchandise to a refinery, then you would also be defined as a dealer in precious metals, assuming the amount purchased is in excess of $50,000 in a year.
 You must sell in excess of $50,000, but the sales can be to anyone (dealers, wholesalers, refineries, general public).
 The $50,000 in sales does not have to be to the general public.
 If you do not purchase more than $50,000 in covered goods from the general public or foreign sources, you are not required to comply.
 However, the IRS does not know that, so it’s up to you or your representative to prove to them that you are not required to comply.
 And you will have to prove it because they will not take your word for it and will go through your records to see if you are correct.